truar/developer-blog/content/articles/deploying-an-app-in-gcp-part1.md

   labels:
     cloud.googleapis.com/location: europe-west1
 ```
-* metadata.name: the name of the service being deployed in Cloud Run.
+> * `metadata.name`: the name of the service being deployed in Cloud Run.
 You can then use this name to get your Cloud Run service.
-* metadata.labels.cloud.googleapis.com/location: The region in which you want to deploy your application.
+> * `metadata.labels.cloud.googleapis.com/location`: The region in which you want to deploy your application.
 I chose europe/west1, but you can choose another one if you want to.

 ```yaml
 spec: